Squeekoo/Portfolio-Website/README.md

 ## Features
+- My Portfolio includes a Homepage with "Quick Links" at the bottom of the page:
+  - This feature gives easier access to my currently deployed Project Websites
+  - Displays Projects in-progress
-- My Portfolio includes a Homepage and a Navbar that leads you to four different sections:
+- My Portfolio also has a Navbar that leads you to four different sections:
   - About
   - Projects
   - Contact